In the beginning – evolution?

 Our own particular standpoint means we would have to view certain parts of the Bible in a particular way.

 So those viewpoints would now look like this:

-- We would see the Garden of Eden as being just a Parable.
+- We totally accept the statements made by those who believe in Evolution therefore we would see the Garden of Eden as being just a Parable.

-- We accept the Genesis account in the Bible as being the truth, which means that it is literally and historically true.
+- We accept what the Bible says about the creation of the world, therefore we accept the Genesis account in the Bible as being the truth, which means that it is literally and historically true.

-- We just ignore the whole subject and steer clear of the first few chapters of Genesis.
+- We just ignore the whole subject and steer away from Evolution and Creation therefore we ignore the first few chapters of Genesis.

-So looking at number 2. which is ‘We accept what they say, but add ‘God‘ into the areas of ‘chance’ ’ we would need to see Genesis as containing truth, but that it isn’t literally and historically true – it is therefore a Parable.
+So looking at the second option which is ‘We accept what Evolutionists say, but add ‘God‘ into the areas of ‘chance’ ’ we would need to see Genesis as containing a spiritual truth, but that it ISN’T literally and historically true.

 That is like having a proper brick house, but then building an extension to it made out of cardboard and sticks!